 PHAI Cleanup Criteria FACT SHEET

 Arsenic

 Arsenic is a non-radioactive contaminant associated with historic low-level radioactive waste (LLRW) in Port Hope.

-As part of Port Hope Area Initiative (PHAI) activities, the waste is being cleaned up and sites remediated to meet specific levels for contaminants as set out in the Waste Nuclear Substance License, the regulatory document overseen by the Canadian Nuclear Safety Commission (CNSC).
+As part of Port Hope Area Initiative (PHAI) activities, the waste is being cleaned up and sites remediated to meet specific levels for substances as set out in the Waste Nuclear Substance License, the regulatory document overseen by the Canadian Nuclear Safety Commission (CNSC).

 What is arsenic?

 Arsenic is a naturally occurring element present in small amounts in food, drinking water, and soil.
-It also has a number of industrial uses.
+It is also used in a variety of industrial and agricultural processes and products.
 Arsenic - organic and inorganic

 Organic arsenic occurs naturally in the environment.
-It can enter food supply through water, soil or air.
+It can enter the food supply through water, soil or air.
 It is typically found at low levels in many types of foods such as seafood and shellfish.
-Inorganic arsenic is usually found in the environment as a result of industrial use, and can be found in food such as fruit juice, rice and apples.
+Inorganic arsenic is usually found in the environment and can be found in food such as fruit juice, rice and apples.
 People are exposed to arsenic every day, primarily through store-bought foods.
+Drinking water is the next biggest source.
+In Ontario, municipal water supply systems must comply with Ontario's Drinking Water Standard for arsenic of 0.01 mg/L, which was set based on the Canadian Drinking Water Guideline1.
 Arsenic concentrations in foods sold in Canada are low and have been stable for many years.